Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Introduction

-In this paper, we use the new {\sc COLIBRE} cosmological hydrodynamical simulations \citep{schaye25, chaikin25} to investigate the properties and origins of MQGs at high redshift. \citet{chaikin25b} show that the evolution of the galaxy SMF in {\sc COLIBRE} is reproduced across the full redshift range ($z=0-12$) for which observational data are available.
+We present here a series of papers, including this work (Paper~I), and \citet[][hereafter \citetalias{chandro-gomez_inprep}]{chandro-gomez_inprep}, intended to be read together, where we investigate the properties and origins of MQGs at high redshift in the new {\sc COLIBRE} cosmological hydrodynamical simulations \citep{schaye25, chaikin25}. {\sc COLIBRE} introduces several advances over previous cosmological simulations, including the self-consistent modelling of a cold molecular phase in the interstellar medium (ISM) coupled to live dust grains, together with updated AGN feedback prescriptions. \citet{chaikin25b} show that the evolution of the galaxy stellar mass function (SMF) in {\sc COLIBRE} is reproduced across the full redshift range ($z=0-12$) for which observational data are available.
 That work presents the first results on the abundance of MQGs in these simulations, demonstrating good agreement with \textit{JWST} data.
-Here, we extend it with a more comprehensive analysis of the {\sc COLIBRE} MQGs, providing further details on their abundance and assessing whether the {\sc COLIBRE} model can reproduce the many other key characteristics of MQGs as revealed by recent \textit{JWST} surveys, and identifying the physical mechanisms responsible for their rapid formation and quenching.
+In this first paper of the series, we extend this initial investigation with a more comprehensive analysis of the {\sc COLIBRE} MQGs, providing further details on their abundance and assessing whether the {\sc COLIBRE} model can reproduce the many other key characteristics of MQGs as revealed by recent \textit{JWST} surveys.
 We focus on a comprehensive set of galaxy properties, including stellar masses, SFRs, dust and molecular gas content, sizes and kinematics; and compare them with the latest observational constraints.
-Furthermore, by tracing the evolutionary histories of individual MQGs, we also explore the role of BH growth and their associated AGN feedback, as well as environmental factors in driving quenching of these systems.
+In \citetalias{chandro-gomez_inprep}, we identify the physical mechanisms responsible for their rapid formation and quenching.
+By tracing the evolutionary histories of individual MQGs, we explore the role of BH growth and their associated AGN feedback, as well as environmental factors in driving quenching of these systems.
 The tracking is performed down to $z=0$, enabling us to examine the fate of MQGs after quenching.